Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Image

-The State of Mental Health in New Mexico 2022 provides detailed information about mental health of New Mexico residents.
+The Department of Health produced detailed information about mental health of New Mexico residents in the following reports:

 NMDOH also provides quarterly surveillance reports of emergency department visits involving a mental health or suicide related diagnosis: